sourcegraph/about/blogposts/sourcegraph-future-coding-podcast-episode-32.md

 published: true
 ---

-# Sourcegraph on the future of coding podcast episode 32

 Our CEO [@sqs (Quinn Slack)](https://twitter.com/sqs) was on the [Future of Coding podcast this week](https://futureofcoding.org/episodes/32) to talk about basic developer human rights, the [Sourcegraph master plan](https://about.sourcegraph.com/plan), and the future of developer tools.

 > As a developer, you have these questions you need answered: How do I do this thing in the code?
 Why is it built this way?
 Why did this thing break?